fudong03/MMST-ViT/README.md

 - scikit-learn == 1.3.0
 - tensorboard == 2.13.0

-You can use the following instruction to install all the requirements:
+You can use the following instructions to install all the requirements:

 ```python
 # install requirements